yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 |---------------------|:----------------:|:-------------:|:-----------------:|
 | `TransactionType`   |:heavy_check_mark:|`string`       |   `UINT16`        |

 `TransactionType` specifies the new transaction type `AMMClawback`.
 The integer value is 31.
-The recommended name is `ttAMMClawback`.
+The recommended name is `ttAMM_Clawback`.

 ---